 God also provided the ability to open another gym in the city of Spitak, and now Ayvazyan’s dream is to open 10 sport clubs in Armenia’s largest cities.

-“Many guys now open their hearts, because after the war, their hearts are like stone,” he said.
+“Many young people now open their hearts, because after the war, their hearts are like stone,” he said.
 “They don’t talk with anyone, they don’t trust anyone, but after meetings and training together, they open their hearts.”

 Among those whose lives have been impacted include two MMA fighters who trained with them and began to understand their faith.
 They are now trainers with Fight Life.

 “We are in God’s vision,” said Ayvazyan.
 “It is not about us, but what God wants, and that is what we are doing.
 He gives us this vision, and we move.”